Kagamma/naied/README.md

 ### NaiED

-A small text editor for DOS real mode, written in Free Pascal for msdos-8086.
+A small text editor for DOS real mode, written in Free Pascal.
 The project is meant to bring back memories of the old DOS days.

 ### Features
 - Supports Long File Names (thanks to Free Pascal)